pingcap/docs/dev/reference/best-practices/grafana-monitor.md

 ### Tip 7: Use the API of Prometheus to obtain the result of query expressions

-Grafana obtains data through the API of Prometheus.
-You can use the API to obtain information as well.
-It also has other usages such as:
+Grafana obtains data through the API of Prometheus and you can use the API to obtain information as well.
+Besides, it also has the following usages:

 - Automatically obtains information such as cluster size and status.
 - Makes minor changes to the expression to provide information for the report, such as counting the total amount of QPS per day, the peak value of QPS per day, and the response time per day.